 The Audit and Supervisory Committee effectively monitors and audits management decisions and execution of business activities, and holds regular meetings every month.
 The full-time member of the Audit and Supervisory Committee attends important meetings other than Board of Directors meetings, such as Executive Committee meetings, and expresses his or her opinions accordingly.
-One of the outside directors of the Audit and Supervisory Committee is a certified public accountant with specialty knowledge of finance and accounting, while the other outside director of the Audit and Supervisory Committee is a lawyer with specialty knowledge of compliance.
+Of the outside directors who serve on the Audit and Supervisory Committee, one is a certified public accountant with specialized knowledge of finance and accounting, while another is a lawyer with specialized knowledge pertaining to compliance.